 Price: FREE.

-Pat's take: A genuine game-changer.
-I built an overnight orchestrator that feeds blog posts into NotebookLM and generates podcasts, infographics, and video overviews while I sleep.
-The AI-generated podcast conversations are legitimately good — two hosts discuss your content naturally and surface insights you missed.
-I brand mine "Daidokoro" and post-produce with LUFS normalization and ID3 tags via a local script.
-The fact this is free is almost absurd.
+Pat’s take: A genuine workhorse for content velocity.
+I built an overnight orchestrator that feeds blog posts into NotebookLM and generates podcasts, infographics, and video overviews while I sleep — a repurposing task that would otherwise be a standing line on a VA’s to-do list, every week, for every channel.
+The AI-generated podcast conversations are legitimately good: two hosts discuss your content naturally and surface insights you missed.
+I brand mine “Daidokoro” and post-produce with LUFS normalization and ID3 tags via a local script, so a single blog post becomes a podcast episode, a short video, and a graphic without a human touching the repurposing.
+For an operator trying to be on more channels without hiring for each one, the fact this is free is almost absurd.

 Rating: 5/5